-On May 31, 2015, Old Petrus amended and restated the terms of the Credit Facilities.
-The Syndicated Facility was decreased from its then current amount to \$160 million, while the Operating Facility remained unchanged at \$20 million.
+On May 31, 2015, Old Petrus amended and restated the terms of its operating facility (the "Operating Facility") and its reserve based revolving credit facility the "Syndicated Facility" and together with the Operating Facility the "Credit Facilities").
+The Syndicated Facility was decreased from \$180 million to \$160 million, while the Operating Facility remained unchanged at \$20 million.
 The Credit Facilities also included a \$20 million non-borrowing base facility, which required prior written consent of the lenders to be drawn (the "Non-Borrowing Base Facility").

 On November 19, 2015, the Credit Facilities were amended and restated in conjunction with the semi-annual borrowing base review.
-The Syndicated Facility was decreased from its then current amount to \$140 million, while the Operating Facility remained unchanged at \$20 million.
-The Non-Borrowing Base Facility of \$20 million was terminated to reduce interest fees.
+The Syndicated Facility was decreased from \$160 million to \$140 million, while the Operating Facility remained unchanged at \$20 million.
+The Non-Borrowing Base Facility was terminated to reduce interest fees.

 On November 29, 2015, Petrus entered into the Arrangement Agreement.
 In connection with the Arrangement, on November 29, 2015, Petrus and Old Petrus entered into a bought deal letter agreement with certain underwriters providing for the Private Placement.
 The Private Placement was completed on January 14, 2016.
 The Arrangement closed on February 2, 2016.
-Pursuant to the Arrangement, among other things: (i) PhosCan spun-off all of its assets, including its mineral leases, other than approximately \$45.4 million in cash (after taking into consideration adjustments for the shareholders of PhosCan who exercised dissent rights), and all of its liabilities to Fox River, a company incorporated for the sole purpose of assuming the liabilities and non-retained assets of PhosCan upon completion of the Arrangement; (ii) all of the issued and outstanding Old Petrus Shares were transferred to Petrus in exchange for one-quarter (0.25) of one Common Share per Old Petrus Share, which Common Shares were issued to the former holders of the Old Petrus Shares; (iii) holders of Subscription Receipts were issued one-quarter (0.25) of one Common Share for each Subscription Receipt held; and (iv) Petrus acquired all of the PhosCan Shares in exchange for 0.0452672 of one Common Share per PhosCan Share, which Common Shares were issued to the former holders of the PhosCan Shares.
+Pursuant to the Arrangement, among other things: (i) PhosCan spun-off all of its assets, including its mineral leases, other than approximately \$45.4 million in cash (after taking into consideration adjustments for the shareholders of PhosCan who exercised dissent rights), and all of its liabilities to Fox River, a company incorporated for the sole purpose of assuming the liabilities and non-retained assets of PhosCan upon completion of the Arrangement; (ii) all of the issued and outstanding Old Petrus Shares were transferred to Petrus in exchange for one-quarter (0.25) of one Common Share per Old Petrus Share, which Common Shares were issued to the former holders of the Old Petrus Shares; (iii) holders of Subscription Receipts were issued one-quarter (0.25) of one Common Share per PhosCan Share, which Common Shares in exchange for 0.0452672 of one Common Share per PhosCan Share, which Common Shares in exchange for 0.0452672 of one Common Share per PhosCan Share, which Common Shares is issued to the former holders.